-Secret Benefits of Cinnamon
+The Possible Benefits of Cinnamon

-Benefits of cinnamon that you definitely didn’t already know
+Possible benefits of cinnamon that you definitely didn’t already know

-Cinnamon’s anti-inflammatory properties are used to soothe muscle or joint pains, for example from rheumatoid arthritis or stiffness from poor posture.
-And it’s been shown to reduce coughs, colds, and congestion.
+Cinnamon’s anti-inflammatory properties are used to soothe muscle or joint pains from rheumatoid arthritis or stiffness from poor posture.
+Also, it’s been shown that it may help reduce coughs, colds, and congestion.

-But if you’re trying to become pregnant, don’t consume too much of this spice because it can have contraceptive effects.
-And if you are pregnant, avoid cinnamon altogether.
+But if you’re trying to get pregnant, don’t consume too much of this spice because it can have contraceptive effects.
+If you’re already pregnant, you should avoid cinnamon altogether.

 How to take advantage of cinnamon

-Cinnamon sticks remain fresh for a year, and powder lasts for six months, but you can extend their life by storing them in the refrigerator.
+Cinnamon sticks remain fresh for a year and the powder lasts for six months, but you can extend their life by storing them in the refrigerator.
 When it’s fresh, you can smell it.
 This spice should always have a sweet aroma.

 You can add cinnamon to various dishes – baked into a pastry, sprinkled onto food, raw (this has a strong flavor), or in combination with other foods.
-It’s best to combine cinnamon with hot foods or beverages because it’s not absorbed well by food at cold temperatures and can taste very strong.
+It’s best to combine cinnamon with hot foods or beverages because foods at cold temperatures don’t absorb it well.

 One of the best ways to consume cinnamon is in a tea or with coffee.
 This can be especially good for you when you have a cold or the flu.
-A teaspoon per cup of tea is all you need.
+A teaspoon per cup of tea is all you should drink.
 For coffee, you can add a teaspoon and a half to the grinds before brewing.

 Lastly, here’s one very popular use: sprinkle ground cinnamon on your desserts that have whipped cream toppings.
-In fact, all sweets taste more delicious with a little cinnamon added to them, while simultaneously giving you the amazing benefits of this spice.
+In fact, all sweets taste more delicious with a little cinnamon added to them.
+Enjoy!It might interest you...